nuzguy/first-test/README.md

-# first-test
+#project dumb
-this is gonna be my first site
+##hello, this is my first website made with the help of @Vincenzo160